The £100k Personal Allowance Tax Trap

 - Other qualifying deductions as permitted by HMRC

-This distinction is important and works in your favour: it means you can actively reduce your adjusted net income, and therefore escape or reduce the trap, by making additional pension contributions or Gift Aid donations, without actually reducing your gross salary.
+This distinction may be significant: it means it could be possible to reduce your adjusted net income, and therefore potentially reduce the impact of the trap, by making additional pension contributions or Gift Aid donations, without reducing your gross salary.
+A qualified financial adviser can help you understand what may be applicable in your circumstances.

-Critically, only one parent needs to breach the £100,000 threshold for the entire household to lose these entitlements, even if the other parent earns nothing or earns well below the threshold.
+Based on current rules, only one parent needs to breach the £100,000 threshold for the household potentially to lose these entitlements, even if the other parent earns nothing or earns well below the threshold.
+Eligibility rules can change and individual circumstances may vary, so it is worth checking your position with HMRC or a qualified adviser.

 For a family with two young children, losing Tax-Free Childcare alone could cost £4,000 per year.
-Combined with the 60% tax hit on the income that pushed you over, the real effective cost of earning slightly above £100,000 can be extraordinary, making a strong case for reducing your adjusted net income back below the threshold.
+Combined with the potential tax impact on the income that pushed adjusted net income above £100,000, the overall financial position of those earning slightly above the threshold can be complex.
+A financial adviser can help you understand the full picture.

-If your employer offers salary sacrifice arrangements (for electric cars, cycle-to-work, gym membership, private health insurance, or additional pension) participating reduces your gross salary before it hits your P60.
-This lowers both your adjusted net income and your National Insurance bill, making it particularly efficient for employees near the threshold.
+If your employer offers salary sacrifice arrangements (for electric cars, cycle-to-work, gym membership, private health insurance, or additional pension) participating may reduce your gross salary before it hits your P60.
+This could lower both your adjusted net income and your National Insurance liability, depending on your circumstances and the arrangements your employer offers.
+Speak to your employer or a financial adviser to understand what may be available and applicable to you.